-There are hundreds of Mexican restaurants to choose from in LA so when one is located in such a remote spot you now it must be good to be able to keep its head above water.
+There are hundreds of Mexican restaurants to choose from in LA so when one is located in such a remote spot you know it must be good to be able to keep its head above water.
 El Tepeyac is a homely and humble little place that serves up whopping great portions of great Mexican chow.
-We went as a group of three and order an absolutely huge burrito that dwarfed my friend’s phone completely.
+We went as a group of three and ordered an absolutely huge burrito that dwarfed my friend’s phone completely.
 There are plenty of ingredients packed inside but you can pay for extra so I picked up some extra grilled jalapeños for an additional kick.
-We just about managed to finish the thing off and proceeded to compliment on this fact when the server told us we hadn’t even picked the biggest one!
+We just about managed to finish the thing off and proceeded to compliment ourselves on this fact when the server told us we hadn’t even picked the biggest one!
 Madness!
 El Tepeyac is definitely a worthy spot for those of you who are ravenously hungry.

 Click here to visit the El Tepeyac Café website for more information.

-Charles Vergos’ Rendezvous (BBQ/Ribs)
+Charles Vergo’s Rendezvous (BBQ/Ribs)

 Hidden in a back alley off a main street in Memphis, Rendezvous serves some of the best barbecue I’ve ever tasted.
-With a long history of serving food to the highest standards Rendezvous is extremely popular and draws in people from all over the States.
+With a long history of serving food to the highest standards, Rendezvous is extremely popular and draws in people from all over the States.
 As a result it needs plenty of floor space and this it definitely has – the restaurant is like the Tardis inside with two huge floors able to accommodate hundreds of diners at a time.
 Our server was Robert Jnr. and he was extremely chatty and seemed proud as punch of his long employment at this fine establishment, taking enjoyment in explaining celebrities he’d waited on and the different options available on the menu.
 I’d go as far as saying that, even more so than the great food, he made our visit.
 Me and my companion both went for the large order of smoked ribs with beans and slaw.
 This was my first rib experience and I was a little apprehensive as I’m usually a fan of meat off the bone but I must admit to being pleasantly surprised.
 We got a huge amount of food and there was plenty left over for second helping the next day – crazy when you think the order came in at less than a small sandwich at Katz’s.
-You’re spoilt for choice when it comes to good food in Memphis but if you hit up Rendezvous you won’t be disappointed.
+You’re spoilt for choice when it comes to good food in Memphis but if you hit up Rendezvous, you won’t be disappointed.

 Click here to visit the Charles Vergos’s Rendezvous website for more information.